domschl/HuggingFaceGuidedTourForMac/README.md

 brew install python@3.11 git
 ```

-Note: you can install both versions of Python and then create a virtual environment using the specific python version you need for each case.
+> **Note:**  you can install both versions of Python and then create a virtual environment using the specific python version you need for each case.

+> **Note:** If you plan to also use Linux, be aware that Python version support often differs between Mac and Linux version of platform.
+At the time of this writing (2024-02), torch's Dynamo compiler doesn't support Python 3.12 yet.

 #### Optional: make homebrew's Python the system-default: